Teenage Mutant Ninja Turtles (2012 TV series): Background and production

 At the American International Toy Fair in February 2012, the first line of tie-in figures was displayed.
 As previously announced, the line was produced by longtime TMNT licensee Playmates Toys.
 In March 2012, final artwork from the series was leaked on the Nickelodeon website before it was taken down.
-The images showed the designs of all four turtles, Shredder, Splinter, a teenage April O'Neil and the Kraang, an alien race that combines elements of both Krang and the Utroms.
+The images showed the designs of all four turtles, Shredder, Splinter, a teenage April O'Neil and the Kraang, an alien race based on Krang and the Utroms.
 A trailer for the series was released on June 21, 2012, on Nickelodeon USA.
 In July, Playmates released the show's merchandise ahead of its television debut.

-Jason Biggs originally voiced Leonardo and Rob Paulsen voices Donatello.
-In June 2011, it was confirmed that Sean Astin is playing Raphael and Greg Cipes is Michelangelo.
-In August 2011, it was revealed that Mae Whitman would be the voice for April O'Neil.
-In April 2012, it was announced that Phil LaMarr would be playing the role of Baxter Stockman and Nolan North would be playing a race of aliens known as the Kraang, while Roseanne Barr is confirmed to voice their leader, Kraang Prime.
+Jason Biggs originally voiced Leonardo and Rob Paulsen voiced Donatello.
+In June 2011, it was confirmed that Sean Astin was voicing Raphael and Greg Cipes was voicing Michelangelo.
+In August 2011, it was revealed that Mae Whitman would be voicing April O'Neil.
+In April 2012, it was announced that Phil LaMarr would voice Baxter Stockman and Nolan North would voice the Kraang, while Roseanne Barr was confirmed to voice their leader, Kraang Prime.
 Actress Kelly Hu confirmed her role as Karai in May 2012.
 Corey Feldman, who previously voiced Donatello in the first and third TMNT films, was confirmed to play the role of Slash.
-Recurring TMNT character Casey Jones began appearing in the second season, and is voiced by Josh Peck.
+Recurring TMNT character Casey Jones began appearing in the second season, voiced by Josh Peck.
 In June 2014, it was announced that Seth Green would replace Jason Biggs and Dominic Catrambone as the voice of Leonardo in season 3.